eutwt/tablecompare/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* Can you please archive this package?
+* This package has lots of issues.
+I have replaced it with "versus".
+* I added a note about the replacement package to the description